 - At least 10 years of experience directly managing multifaceted governance, peace building, reconciliation or community development activities.

 - Experience working with local/national government in Sri Lanka

 - Proven experience collaborating with a variety of local INGOs, NGOs and CBOs in Sri Lanka.

 - Proven experience managing budgets, contracts, and diverse staff.

-- Willingness to travel extensively in Sri Lanka.
+- Willingness to travel regularly within Sri Lanka.

 - Fluency in English with excellent writing skills required; Proficiency in in Tamil or Sinhala a strong asset.